 So, unless I am 100% sure that the system will never allow a user access to multiple accounts (and, sometimes, even if I am 100% sure), I prefer breaking this relationship out as a many-to-many by introducing an association table in between.
 In DoneDone, we call this a membership.

-Memberships table can hold information like roles—a user might be an administrator in one account, a regular user in another account, and an account owner in a third account.
+Additionally, the Memberships table can hold information like roles---a user might be an administrator in one account, a regular user in another account, and an account owner in a third account.

 As I mentioned earlier, even if I'm fairly certain that users will not belong to multiple accounts, I still prefer the additional table in the design.
 If you avoid it now, should the business one day decide to support multiple accounts for a user, you not only need to massage your data into a new data model, you'll need to provide some mechanism for a user to link once-disparate accounts together.